webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 ## Availability

-I am available for smaller and larger projects from July 2016.
+I am available for smaller projects in November and December 2016.